eklundchristopher/dependency-injection/README.md

 * Composer

 ### Installation ###
-Once you have composer installed, traverse over to your folder path and run the following command in your terminal.
-This will setup the autoloading file for you.
+Once you have composer installed, traverse over to your project path and run the following command in your terminal.
+This will compile the autoloading file for you.
 ```bash
 composer install
 ```